TerjeLafton/yang-rs/README.md

 ## Complete example
 <details>
-    <summary>This is a full example showing an example YANG module and how it looks after the initial pest parsing
+    <summary>This is a full example showing an example YANG module and how it looks after the initial pest parsing</summary>

     This module is a test YANG module with various constructs for parser testing.
     ```yang